-Explained and illustrated in this article, is the various components making up an internal combustion engine, and each component’s function.
+Explained and illustrated in this article are the various components making up an internal combustion engine, and each component’s function.

 - 1791 John Barber developed a turbine.